rxdhikx/Large-Language-Model/0_Introduction.md

-"Unveiling the Truth: A Groundbreaking Project in LLM Hallucination Detection"
+<h3> Unveiling the Truth: A Groundbreaking Project in LLM Hallucination Detection </h3>
 <p>
 In the rapidly evolving landscape of artificial intelligence, the rise of large language models (LLMs) has opened up unprecedented possibilities, but it has also brought forth a critical challenge – the phenomenon of hallucinations.
 These unintended fabrications, often seemingly plausible, can undermine the trustworthiness and reliability of these powerful models.
 </p><p>